WinEunuuchs2Unix/eyesome/README.md

 ### Note:

-You can also use `isntall.sh -h` or `install.sh --help` for help instructions.
+You can also use `./isntall.sh -h` or `./install.sh --help` for help instructions.

-You can use `sudo install.sh v` to verify MD5 hash checksums agree which means your download is intact and secure.
+You can use `sudo ./install.sh v` to verify MD5 hash checksums agree which means your download is intact and secure.

-You can use `sudo install.sh rm` to remove the eyesome programs.
+You can use `sudo ./install.sh rm` to remove the eyesome programs.
 You can install them again later and your configuration files will still be intact.

 ## Messages

 To see eyesome daemon messages the eaiest way is with the terminal command:

-    journalctl -b| grep eyesome
+    journalctl -b | grep eyesome

 You will see this from when your computer boots: